MonkeyPengc/Order-Pizza/README.md

 Customer has an Order, if Pizza is added to.

-PizzaHub creates and stores Orders.

 ### Behaviors of Entities

-PizzaHub serves the Customer, takes Order, and creates the payment detail by dialogs.
+Interfaces serve the Customer, take Order, and render the payment detail.

 Customer customizes Pizza w/o Ingredients, modifies or places Order, and checkout.